nerzh/puffin_bench/README.md

 Install:
+1. If on linux don't installed "time": apt-get install time
-1. to clone this repo
+2. to clone this repo

 Usage:
 1. to go to the path puffin_bench